-Fast forward through a decade of web development, where I became fluent in Ruby and JavaScript or maybe more like fluent in debugging my own mistakes - e.g., I pushed x || true on production and didn’t get fired.
+Fast forward through a decade of web development, where I became fluent in building stuff with Ruby and JavaScript.
+Maybe more like fluent in debugging my own mistakes - e.g., I pushed x || true

 Introduction

-Delegation and Ownership: The Art of Letting Go (Without Letting it All Fall Apart)
+Delegation and Ownership: The Art of Letting Go Without Letting it All Fall Apart

-The Pitfall of Depth-First Leadership (Or: How I Learned to Stop Worrying and Love Delegation)
+The Pitfall of Depth-First Leadership

 At first, I fell into the classic trap of depth-first leadership.
 It’s like trying to play every instrument in the orchestra yourself – you might make some noise, but it’s not going to be a symphony.